daryllxd/lifelong-learning/programming/ruby/rails/conferences/railsconf-2014.md

 - Recreating the AJAX send: We have <% page_updates do %>, <% local_page_updates do %>, <% remote_page_edits do %>.
 No to polling.
 We are able to run 100K requests/minute on 6 Rainbow workers and 1 redis instance.
 Polling sounds inefficient, but it's only inefficient in terms of the cost if you really think of it.
 - Why don't we be wasteful in terms of our programming cycles as long as it doesn't matter?

+"Good software takes 10 years. get used to it."

 Omniauth facebook gem into the facebook app.
 Koala gem to communicate in ruby.
 We can use x.facebook.get_conection or x.facebook.get_object